saraicd/cool-doggo/README.md

 ## Cool Doggo

-Cool Doggo wasn’t just any dog—he was the coolest doggo in town.
-Whether he was skateboarding down the boardwalk, catching frisbees mid-air, or charming café-goers with his impeccable manners, everyone knew Cool Doggo.
-He had a swagger in his step and a wag in his tail that made even the grumpiest of passersby crack a smile.
+Cool Doggo wasn’t just any dog—he was effortlessly cool.
+He roamed the city, turning heads wherever he went.
+When he wasn’t mastering kickflips at the skate park, he could be found lounging at the local café, pretending to read Camus while secretly hoping for belly rubs.
+Life was a grand adventure, and Cool Doggo knew that the best way to deal with the mysteries of existence was with a wagging tail and a well-timed nap in the sun.

+Up to this day, Doggo is waiting for his story to be written and unfolded.

+## About this repository

+This inspires to be a testing space for some technologies, where I also aim to showcase some other competencies.

+For now you can check:

+- [Behance](https://www.behance.net/GuidaSMoranes) - get to know my alter ego Guida S. Moranes through her illustrations.

 ## Getting Started